 • Terminate the relevant contract with such external stakeholder, and such termination will be deemed to be a termination for cause;

-• Take legal action, such as apply for an injunction or court order to prohibit contact and ensure the cessation of such unacceptable behavior or request damages.
+• Take legal action, such as apply for an injunction or court order to prohibit contact and ensure the cessation of such unacceptable behavior, or request damages.

-The actions taken shall be communicated to the external stakeholder in a written form by an authorized representative of PECB.
+The actions taken shall be communicated to the external stakeholder in written form by an authorized representative of PECB.

 5. Monitoring and Reporting